How to Spend One Day in Cordoba | The Perfect Itinerary

 Cordoba Synagogue.
 Patterned stucco walls and wooden ceilings feature arches and geometric designs, with sunlight streaming through high windows to illuminate the detailed craftsmanship.
 This is a must visit during your one day in Córdoba.

-Dating back to the early 14th century, particularly the year 1314, this is one of the three best-preserved Medieval synagogues in Spain.
+Dating back to the early 14th century, it is the only medieval synagogue left in Andalusia and one of only three surviving medieval synagogues in Spain.

 Lunch at Restaurante el Churrasco